minnie1883/readmegenerator/README.md

   ## Description
-  create generator
+  We learned how to create a README generator using node.

   ## Installation
-  install npm
+  Need to use npm install to run.

   ## Usage
-  have lots of fun
+  Enter node index.js to run the generator.

   ## Contributing
-  steph
+  Stephanie Rice

   ## Tests
-  test
+  Run a debug program to find any issues.

   ## Questions
   Link to my GitHub: https://github.com/minnie1883
-  Email: stephaniericem@gamil.com
+  Email: stephaniericem@gmail.com
   ## License
   Apache